With each strike, fears grow that Israel, the US and Iran's allies are inching closer to all-out war

 Of all Iran’s regional proxies, Hezbollah faces the biggest dilemma.

-And in the end, experts say, it might not be a single strike that does it.
+And experts say it might not be a single strike that does it.

-Israel is determined to see tens of thousands of its citizens return to communities near the border with Lebanon that were evacuated under Hezbollah fire nearly three months ago, and after Oct.
-7 it may no longer be able to tolerate an armed Hezbollah presence just on the other side of the frontier.
+Israel is determined to see tens of thousands of its citizens return to communities near the border with Lebanon that were evacuated under Hezbollah fire nearly three months ago.
+After Oct.
+7, it may no longer be able to tolerate an armed Hezbollah presence on the other side of the frontier.

-Israeli leaders have repeatedly threatened to use military force if Hezbollah does not respect a 2006 U.N. cease-fire that ordered the militant group to withdraw from the border.
+Israeli leaders have repeatedly threatened to use military force if Hezbollah doesn’t respect a 2006 U.N. cease-fire that ordered the militant group to withdraw from the border.

 “Neither side wants a war, but the two sides believe it is inevitable,” said Yoel Guzansky, a senior researcher at Israel’s Institute for National Security Studies at Tel Aviv University.
 “Everybody in Israel thinks it’s just a matter of time until we need to change the reality” so that people can return to their homes, he said.

 The U.S. positioned two aircraft carrier strike groups in the region in October.
-One is returning home but being replaced by other warships.
-The deployments sent an unmistakable warning to Iran and its allies against widening the conflict, but not all of them seem to have gotten the message.
+One is returning home but is being replaced by other warships.
+The deployments sent an unmistakable warning to Iran and its allies against widening the conflict, but not all seem to have received the message.

 Iran-backed militant groups in Syria and Iraq have launched dozens of rocket attacks on U.S. bases.
 The Iran-backed Houthi rebels in Yemen have attacked international shipping in the Red Sea, with potential consequences for the world economy.
 Iran says its allies act on their own and not on orders from Tehran.

-The last thing most Americans want after two decades of costly campaigns in Iraq and Afghanistan is another war in the Middle East.

-But in recent weeks, U.S. forces have killed a senior Iran-backed militia commander in Iraq and 10 Houthi rebels who were trying to board a container ship, spilling blood that could call out for a response.

-Washington has struggled to cobble together a multi-national security force to protect Red Sea shipping.
+Washington has struggled to put together a multinational security force to protect Red Sea shipping.
 But it appears hesitant to attack the Houthis on land when they appear close to reaching a peace deal with Saudi Arabia after years of war.

 The U.S., which has provided crucial military and diplomatic support for Israel’s offensive, is widely seen as the only power capable of ending it.
 Iran’s allies seem to believe Washington will step in if its own costs get too high — hence the attacks on U.S. bases and international shipping.

-U.S. Secretary of State Antony Blinken, the European Union’s top diplomat, Josep Borrell, and German Foreign Minister Annalena Baerbock are all back in the region this week, with the aim of trying to contain the violence through diplomacy.
+U.S. Secretary of State Antony Blinken, European Union foreign policy chief Josep Borrell and German Foreign Minister Annalena Baerbock are all back in the region this week, with the aim of trying to contain the violence through diplomacy.

 “The Americans do not want an open war with Iran, and the Iranians do not want an open war with the United States,” said Ali Hamadeh, an analyst who writes for Lebanon’s An-Nahar newspaper.
 “Therefore, there are negotiations by fire.”

-Associated Press writers Bassem Mroue in Beirut and Julia Frankel in Jerusalem contributed.
+Associated Press writers Bassem Mroue in Beirut and Julia Frankel in Jerusalem contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.